Technical analysis

 NO -> Windows Hello: "Your device does not support this option."

-iOS / Android: ceremony exits silently or shows generic error.
+iOS / Android: ceremony exits silently or with a generic error.

 YES -> Continue.